XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 begin
-  #Retrieve a list of the key actions your app has permission to perform in the connected organisation.
+  #Retrieves a list of the key actions your app has permission to perform in the connected Xero organisation.
   result = api_instance.get_organisation_actions(xero_tenant_id)
   p result
 rescue XeroRuby::Accounting::ApiError => e